solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

  AtlastNet [[4]](#4) uses a similar approach to FoldingNet.
 Instead of one 2D grid, multiple 2D grids are deformed into 3D surface elements, which then together build the final shape of the object.
 By using multiple grids, finer details of the shape can be captured.

  We can see that deforming 2D grids into 3D surfaces is a promising approach to model smooth and continuous surfaces, which was one of our goals.
 Therefore we could view this kind of 'morphing' based decoder as our first puzzle piece needed to build a solid network for point cloud completion.
-[maybe mid-column fancy background box: First puzzle piece: Morphing-based decoder]

 **Point Completion Network (PCN)**

 Point Completion Network (PCN) [[5]](#5) introduces the idea of modeling the rough shape of the object in an initial pass and then refining the details in a subsequent pass.
 This approach tends to produce more detailed shapes than if we had tried to predict the complete shape in one go.
-With the coarse-to-fine network we have the second puzzle piece for our point cloud completion network. [maybe Second puzzle piece: ...]
+With the coarse-to-fine network we have the second puzzle piece for our point cloud completion network.

 # Contributions